Critical to our success

 Postdoctoral scholars are critical to DRI’s mission to amplify and invest in transformative, multidisciplinary research, scholarship and creative activities and our strategic goal of becoming a premier public research university.
 Postdoctoral scholars, fellows and associates play an integral role in scholarly endeavors, research labs and Centers across all colleges.

 As part of SDSU’s Strategic Plan implementation and related initiatives to support inclusive research excellence on SDSU campuses, DRI is working to expand networking, community engagement, and professional development opportunities for postdoctoral and non-tenured researchers.
+Visit Postdoc in the Spotlight to meet some of the outstanding postdoctoral scholars at SDSU and learn about their innovative and game-changing research and scholarship.

 Resources